 The Group draws on leaders from each of the Firm’s renowned core practice areas.
 Together, they provide comprehensive and individualized service to individuals, families, trustees and charitable institutions.

-The Group advises clients throughout the world on a range of sensitive business and personal affairs, including:
+The Group advises clients worldwide on sensitive business and personal affairs, including:

 - family business transition;